Discover the true quality of life

 Peschiera is situated where Lake Garda’s waters flow southwards to form the River Mincio.
 Striking medieval walls fortify the river borders of the Old Town.
 Peschiera’s focal point is the delightful pedestrianised centre with bustling streets full of all kinds of shops, churches and riverside cafés.More information

-Riva is the main resort at this end of the lake and boasts superb scenery, elegant parks and a long lakeside promenade.
-It has many fine buildings, especially around colourful Piazza Tre Novembre and the 12th Century La Rocca castle dominates the waterfront.More information
+Riva is the main resort at the northern end of the lake and boasts superb scenery, elegant parks and a long lakeside promenade.
+It has many fine buildings, especially around the colourful Piazza Tre Novembre and the 12th Century La Rocca castle dominates the waterfront.More information

 Stylish Lake Maggiore has attracted tourists since the early 19th century, Queen Victoria and Charles Dickens to name but two!
-The gardens, villas and many of the hotels reflect the elegance of those times and the views from our three Maggiore resorts of Stresa, Baveno and Pallanza, look over the lake’s three splendid Borromean Islands.More information
+The gardens, villas and many of the hotels reflect the elegance of those times and the views from our two Maggiore resorts of Stresa and Baveno, look over the lake’s three splendid Borromean Islands.More information

 Stylish Stresa is Lake Maggiore’s leading resort.
 The idyllic Borromean Islands are a short boat ride away and Monte Mottarone, with its superb views, is easily reached by cable car.
 The lush gardens of Villa Pallavicino and Villa Taranto are well worth a visit.More information